Quantum Cellular Automata: The Group, the Space, and the Spectrum: The infinite loop space of spin systems and QCA

-The group completion is uniquely characterized up to weak equivalences if $\mathcal{C}$ has countably many isomorphism classes (see Theorem IV.4.4.3 of \cite{weibel2013k}).
 The space $K(\mathcal{C})$ is the zeroth space of an $\Omega$-spectrum and is an infinite loop space.
 Historically, there were two ways to show that $K(\mathcal{C})$ is an infinite loop space - one is using the method of operads \cite{may_infinite_loop_space}, and the other is using the method of $\Gamma$-spaces \cite{Segal1974}.
 The two approaches were shown to be equivalent in \cite{MAY1978205}.
 In fact, \cite{MAY1978205} showed that all methods to construct infinite loop space structures that follow certain axioms are equivalent.
-For our purposes, we just note that such a structure exists.
+For our purposes, we just note that such a structure exists on the group completion.

 We will see later that the QCA group actually corresponds more closely to information at the level of $\pi_1$.
 This motivates\footnote{This was suggested by Tomer Schlank.} us to apply a loop space on top of the K-theory space, at the component corresponding to the identity element in $\pi_0$.
 Finally, we define the QCA space as follows.